Ryan Hilinski

-Ryan J. Hilinski (born October 24, 2000) is an American football quarterback for the Northwestern Wildcats.
-He previously played for the South Carolina Gamecocks, where he started 11 games in 2019.
+Ryan J. Hilinski (born October 24, 2000) is an American former football quarterback.
+He played college football for the South Carolina Gamecocks and the Northwestern Wildcats.

 Early years

 Hilinski attended the Lutheran High School of Orange County (commonly known as Orange Lutheran High School).
 As a senior, he played in 11 games and threw for 2,771 yards and 29 touchdowns.
 While in high school, he participated in the 2018 All-American Bowl.

 Hilinski committed to South Carolina after receiving offers from 30 teams, including Stanford, USC, LSU, and Ohio State.